itsyoboieltr/garbled_circuit/README.md

 1. Clone this repository

-2. Install dependencies - pip3 install --user pyzmq cryptography sympy
+2. Install dependencies: pip3 install --user pyzmq cryptography sympy

 3. Open two terminal windows in the root folder of the repository